Success! TRAVEL24 has been applied to your cart.

 Unfortunately, malassezia has become very good at protecting itself from outside threats.
 The biofilm is essentially a biological shield that secures malassezia in place and protects it from any threats it may face.
 This biofilm makes a lot of antifungal products ineffective, as they simply cannot penetrate this biofilm.

-Adding to the difficulties of treating dandruff is the fact that malassezia feeds on oils, which are found in your hair follicles and in many skincare products.
+Adding to the difficulties of managing dandruff is the fact that malassezia feeds on oils, which are found in your hair follicles and in many skincare products.
 Even antifungal oils such as coconut oil can feed the malassezia.

 As a result, people with dandruff might want to consider avoiding putting oil in their hair, even if the oil is normally antifungal (like coconut).
 When it comes to malassezia and dandruff, the coconut oil might be causing more harm than good.